spujadas/elk-docker/docs/index.md

 	*Applies to tags: `es500_l500_k500` and later.*

 	Breaking changes are introduced in version 5 of [Elasticsearch](https://www.elastic.co/guide/en/elasticsearch/reference/master/breaking-changes.html), [Logstash](https://www.elastic.co/guide/en/logstash/master/breaking-changes.html), and [Kibana](https://www.elastic.co/guide/en/kibana/master/releasenotes.html).

+- **Private keys in PKCS#8 format**

+	*Applies to tags: `es240_l240_k460` and `es241_l240_k461`.*

+	In Logstash version 2.4.x, the private keys used by Logstash with the Beats input [are expected to be in PKCS#8 format](https://github.com/elastic/logstash/issues/5865).
+To convert the private key (`logstash-beats.key`) from its default PKCS#1 format to PKCS#8, use the following command:

+		$ openssl pkcs8 -in logstash-beats.key -topk8 -nocrypt -out logstash-beats.p8

+	and point to the `logstash-beats.p8` file in the `ssl_certificate` option of Logstash's `02-beats-input.conf` configuration file.

 - **Logstash forwarder**